jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Plotting.rst

 The two top buttons allow user to save current graph as tiff or jpg files.
 The dialog for naming them is provided after pushing the button.

 To save Igor recreation macro, push the next button.
-It does not work yet… I need to image out how to do this.
+It does not work yet… I need to Figure out how to do this.

 Next is name for Irena own recreation macro, which you can store.
 This macro is in form of string and stored in “root:Packages:StoredGraphs:".